Lethal Enforcers

-is a 1992 light gun shooter released as an arcade video game by Konami.
+is a 1992 light gun shooter video game developed and published by Konami for arcades.
 The graphics consist entirely of digitized photographs and digitized sprites.
-Home versions were released for the Super NES, Genesis and Sega CD during the following year and include a revolver-shaped light gun known as The Justifier.
+Home console versions were released for the Super NES, Sega Genesis, and Sega CD, and include a revolver-shaped light gun known as the Justifier.

 The game was a critical and commercial success, becoming one of the top five highest-grossing dedicated arcade games of 1993 in the United States.
-However, it caused controversy as it allowed players to shoot photorealistic representations of enemies.
+However, it also caused controversy as it allowed players to shoot photorealistic representations of enemies.
 Lethal Enforcers was followed by Lethal Enforcers II: Gun Fighters.
 Both games would later be released in the two-in-one compilation Lethal Enforcers I & II (Lethal Enforcers Deluxe Pack in Japan) for the PlayStation.
 Years later, Konami released the Police 911 series as a Japan-themed sequel to the original plot.
-This was also followed by the arcade game Seigi No Hero, which was localized and renamed as Lethal Enforcers 3 for Western audiences.
+This was also followed by the arcade game Heroes of Justice, which was localized and renamed as Lethal Enforcers 3 for Western audiences.